joseprs/joseprs/README.md

 ### Hi there 👋

 🙋🏼‍♂️ My name is **Josep Reverter**, and I am **passionate about Data Science and Data Analytics**.
-I have professional experience in a leading insurance firm in Spain, as well as in a small company working on an innovative and high-growth project.
+I have professional experience in a leading insurance firm, as well as in a start-upf working on an innovative and high-growth project.

 💬 I've always enjoyed working on side projects outside of my job, whether it's taking courses, conducting research, reading articles, or **working on personal projects to improve my skills on a day-to-day basis**.